×

 Are healthcare and health insurance expensive in Cuenca?

 "I would pay out of pocket if it were still available, because doctors are cheap.
 With my cheap insurance, I will still have to pay out of pocket and maybe get reimbursement if I'm lucky.
 Insurance here is a government sponsored racket, as whenever government requires something the drops and prices go up, that's why governments do it.
-If it were a service people actually wanted it wouldn't be required," remarked one expat in Cuenca.
+If it were a service people actually wanted it wouldn't be required," remarked one expat living in Cuenca.

 View More Answers